Frequently Asked Questions

 Do I have to register for “insert program name”, and how can I do that?

 Unless directly noted as a “drop-in” program on our calendar, all programs require registration.
 You can register online or by calling us at 720-898-7405.
 You can also email us, but we will need to be able to call you for payment information.
-To view our refund policy, visit our programs for everyone page.
+To view our refund policy, visit our calendar.

 Can we eat at the Nature Center?